heywillmosley/thenewhuman/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 = Why isn't my coupon applied using www.example.com?apply_coupon=my_coupon ? =

-The coupon will only be applied if the url links to a WooCommerce page (e.g. product loop / cart / product detail ).
+The coupon will only be applied if the url links to a WooCommerce page (e.g. product loop / cart / product detail ) and at least one product is in the cart.
+An empty cart can not have any coupons.
+The PRO version of this plugin has a work around for this though; it will 'remember' the coupon and apply it at the moment the cart contains a product.

 = The cart is not updated after changing the payment method =